 I’ve spent extended periods of time in many different countries over the years, including Germany, New Zealand, France and Indonesia (Bali).
 And the time spent living in foreign places, I’d say, has only served to make me a better writer and a more well rounded person.
 I’m fascinated by learning languages, and the moments of clarity when you’re in a foreign situation and realize that you’re finally understanding what’s being said around you – or understanding it better than you did just last week – are awesome.
 When you can talk and listen in a foreign language, it’s like having some sort of cultural key.
 And I think some of my favorite stories I’ve written come from moments where I was truly being immersed in a foreign situation thanks to understanding the nuances of the foreign language being spoken around me, and being able to participate in the greater cultural context.
 Also, by spending so much time traveling and living in foreign countries, they become less and less foreign to me.
 It doesn’t mean that I feel less foreign in the situations.
 I just mean that I feel more comfortable with foreign-ness, and with being a foreigner myself.
 And feeling comfortable, connected and curious at large in the world has been a very rewarding thing.

 Terry Ward has worked as a freelance travel writer since 2000, when she quit her job in an advertising agency to travel the world.
 Her work has appeared in such publications as the Washington Post, World Hum, the Los Angeles Times, AOL Travel, Endless Vacation, Travel+Leisure and Sport Diver and Scuba Diving magazines.
+See more at her website here.

 Photo compliments of Chris Jackson at www.swellimages.com.